carrtealexander/Challenge1/README.md

 ## Description

-Marketing Agency Horiseon requested existing site to more accesible to it's users.
+Marketing Agency Horiseon requested existing site to more accesible for it's users.
- The code added creates a better viewing experience for its users.
-The existing code was reoraginized to follow more of a logical structure.
+ The existing code was given attributes to give a better unstanding of the code in general.

 ## Installation

 Comparison of Horiseon's website and index.html/stlle.css code.
-Added features for accesiabilty such as:
+Added features for accesiabilty such as: <!--Nav-->, /*header nav bar stylying*/ etc.
-Provided logical structure for simplex viewing.
+Provided logical structure for simplex viewing such as: changing divs into sections

 ## Usage

-Created details when cursor moves over headers/etc.
+Labled code with varous attributes

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+No collaborators

 ## License